Schehat/Pygame_Projects/Platformer/README.md

-Small platformer game to learn the basics of pygame
+Small platformer game to learn the elements of such a game Inspired by the video series of Tech With Tim: https://www.youtube.com/playlist?list=PLzMcBGfZo4-lp3jAExUCewBfMx3UZFkh5